-- (1) Represents the Deferred Director Fees in 2020.
-All outstanding Deferred Director Fees, including the 2020 Deferred Director Fees, were paid in Q1 2021. - (2) Mr. Azevedo resigned as a director of the Company on April 28, 2020. - Amount represents the grant date fair value of Talon Options awarded in 2020.
+- (1) Amount represents the grant date fair value of Talon Options awarded in 2022.
 Grant date fair value was calculated in accordance with the Black-Scholes model using the Common Share price on the date of grant.
-All 2020 Talon Options were valued based on the following assumptions: expected volatility of 70%, risk-free interest rate of 0.42%, no dividend yield and expected life of five years. - (4) Dr. Naldrett ceased being a director of the Company on June 23, 2020. - (5) Represents compensation paid to Mr. Newfield in his role as Executive Chairman of the Company.
-He receives no additional compensation in his role as a director of the Company. - (6) This amount has been deferred and will only be paid to Mr. Newfield upon a termination without cause or a change of control of the Company.
+All 2022 Talon Options were valued based on the following assumptions: expected volatility of 60%, risk-free interest rate of 1.52% to 3.76%, no dividend yield and expected life of five years. - (2) Represents compensation paid to Mr. Newfield in his role as Executive Chairman of the Company.
+He receives no additional compensation in his role as a director of the Company.